His Son, A Reserve Deputy Was Killed In The Line Of Duty.

 Background song Hurricane is used with permission from the band Dark Horse Flyer.

-If you enjoy the Law Enforcement Today Radio Show and Podcast, please tell a friend or two, or three about it.
+If you enjoy the show, please tell a friend or two, or three about it.
+If you are able to leave an honest rating and, or, review it would be appreciated.

 Interested in being a guest, sponsorship or advertising opportunities send an email to the host and producer of the show jay@lawenforcementtoday.com.